mlauss2/sandec/README.md

   - Full Throttle
   - The Dig
   - Rebel Assault II
-  - Rebel Assault I (DOS/3DO, SEGA-CD)
+  - Rebel Assault I (DOS, 3DO and SEGA-CD versions)
   - Star Wars: Making Magic
 - Can successfully parse .SNM videos from the following LucasArts titles:
   - X-Wing Alliance
   - Indiana Jones and the Infernal Machine
   - Grim Fandango
+  - Force Commander
+    - you need to unzip the .znm files first to play them.
 - Video decoding
   - Handles all 8-bit codecs found in LucasArts DOS/Windows titles
-  - BL16 video is implemented.
-Works with all XWA videos.
+  - BL16 video in .snm/.znm files.
-    - except for Infernal Machine "jonesopn_8.snm": this one seems to use invalid motion vectors a lot.
-  - frame interpolation for codec47/48 videos (default on).
+  - frame interpolation for codec47/48 videos
+    - default off as it generates a lot of ghosting, but some scenes look noticeably smoother.
 - Audio decoding
   - audio ouput for all by the decoder is 22kHz/16bit/2ch.
     - all sources with lower quality are crudely upsampled.